be a better writer be a better writer

 Question Marks and Exclamation Marks

 Incorrect: "Watch out!," She yelled.
-"Do you want to get hurt?"
+"Do you see the snake?"

 Correct: "Watch out!" she yelled.
-"Do you want to get hurt?"
+"Do you see the snake?"

 Dashes and Ellipses